CloudCannon/documentation/src/collections/_editing_docs/options/input-options.md

 `show_gutter` toggles line numbers and code folding controls.

 ### Array Structures

 Provides initial values for newly created items in arrays.
-Configured globally in `_config.yml` or per file in front matter with a `_defaults` object.
+Configured globally in `_config.yml`, using Jekyll&nbsp;`_defaults` object, or per file in front matter.

 For example, set the structure for new items in a `gallery` array with: